johscheuer/inovex_classes/class_1/Readme.md

 ### docker

-Lets' start a simple nginx (web server) as docker container:
+In `minikube` start a simple nginx (web server) as docker container:

 ```bash
 # create a simple nginx container with docker